RisingDaystar/VAureaNox/README.md

 Preformance wise , didn't notice any drop

-Other improvements include way less rays lost during emissive precalc (most of the times , 0)
+Other improvements include way less rays lost during emissive precalc (most of the times, in trivial settings , 0)

 <br />
 <h4>